 - sustainable use of the components of biological diversity;

-- fair and equitable sharing of the benefits arising out of the utilization of genetic resources.
+- fair and equitable sharing of the benefits arising out of the utilisation of genetic resources.

 Mountain Partnership

-The Mountain Partnership was set up as a “Partnership type-2”in the framework of the Johannesburg World Summit on Sustainable Development as a voluntary alliance with the objective of creating a platform for cooperation among all states, organisations and NGOs interested in sustainable mountain protection.
+The Mountain Partnership was set up as a “Partnership type-2” in the framework of the Johannesburg World Summit on Sustainable Development as a voluntary alliance with the objective of creating a platform for cooperation among all states, organisations, and NGOs interested in sustainable mountain protection.
 The legal basis for its establishment are Article 13 of Agenda 21 and Article 42 of the Johannesburg Action Plan.
-It currently includes 50 governments, 16 intergovernmental organizations and 143 major groups (e.g. civil society, NGOs and the private sector) including the Alpine Convention.
-Its Secretariat is hosted by The Food and Agriculture Organization of the United Nations (FAO) in Rome (IT).
+It currently includes 50 governments, 16 intergovernmental organisations, and 143 major groups (e.g. civil society, NGOs, and the private sector) including the Alpine Convention.
+Its Secretariat is hosted by the Food and Agriculture Organization of the United Nations (FAO) in Rome (IT).

 European Environment Agency

 In 2012, a partnership agreement was signed between the European Environment Agency (EEA) and the Permanent Secretariat of the Alpine Convention.
-This is being implemented via two-year work programmes.
-A close cooperation is pursued in data collection and data sharing, contributions to publications, networking and dissemination of activities.
+This is implemented via two-year work programmes.
+A close cooperation is pursued in data collection and data sharing, contributions to publications, networking, and dissemination of activities.
 The latter aims at fostering exchanges between European transnational regions and mountain conventions on environmental observation and information.
-In this sense, the EEA collects and harmonizes national data and is supported herein by the EIONET network (European Environmental Information and Observation Network).
+To this end, the EEA collects and harmonises national data, supported by the EIONET network (European Environmental Information and Observation Network).

 The Permanent Secretariat of the Alpine Convention is actively involved in the Climate Adaptation Platform Climate-ADAPT, which is maintained by the EEA.
-The manifold, common topics, with a focus of climate change, and the need of data sharing makes the cooperation with the EEA and EIONET particularly important.
+The manifold common topics, with a focus on climate change, and the need for data sharing makes the cooperation with the EEA and EIONET particularly important.

 Forest Europe Process